-Dear to my heart is the Solu area of Nepal—the lower Everest region below the airport town of Lukla.
-As of now, you’ll still find wonderful hiking routes not bisected by roads; places where you still need to camp in tents with a staff of porters and cooks; far fewer tourists than elsewhere in the country; a vibrant Buddhist culture; and striking views of Shorung Yu La, Kanteiga, Everest, and other sky-touching peaks.
-One of my favorite destinations in this region is Dudh Kund, a turquoise-blue lake sacred to both Buddhists and Hindus, and a favorite pilgrimage spot for Jhankris, or Nepalese shamans.
+The Solu area of Nepal—the lower Everest region below the airport town of Lukla.
+Here you’ll still find wonderful hiking routes not bisected by roads; places where you still need to camp in tents with a staff of porters and cooks; far fewer tourists than elsewhere in the country; a vibrant Buddhist culture; and striking views of Shorung Yu La, Kanteiga, Everest, and other sky-touching peaks.
+When in Solu make time for Dudh Kund, a turquoise-blue lake sacred to both Buddhists and Hindus, and a favorite pilgrimage spot for Jhankris, or Nepalese shamans.

-Hiking to Everest Base Camp is overrated.
-Trekking the additional route from base camp to Kala Pattar at about 18,514 feet, with its 360-degree view of the surrounding mountains—Everest, Pumori, Cho Oyu, and others—is definitely worth the effort.
-Base Camp itself, however, is lower, about 17,598 feet, and views of Everest are not as dramatic.
-If you want to see where climbers begin their summit attempt and tell people you’ve been there, that’s fine, but the place is not as striking as Kala Pattar.
+Many trekkers talk about visiting Everest Base Camp, but the highlight of the hike is the climb to Kala Patthar at about 18,514 feet, with its 360-degree view of the surrounding mountains—Everest, Pumori, Cho Oyu, and others.
+Base Camp is lower, about 17,598 feet, and its views of Everest are not as dramatic.
+If you want to see where climbers begin their summit attempt and tell people you’ve been there, that’s fine, but Base Camp is nowhere near as sensational as Kala Patthar.

 Best for thrill-seekers

-Paragliding in Pokhara is one of my favorite activities, particularly on a good day.
+Paragliding in Pokhara, particularly on a good day.
 To leap off the hill and float through the air over Phewa Tal Lake, with incredible views of the Annapurna range staring down at you, just can’t be beat!
-My family and I fly with Team 5 Nepal Paragliding, the first paragliding company owned by pilots.
+Team 5 Nepal Paragliding is the country’s first paragliding company owned by pilots.
 Pokhara also offers bungee jumping for those wanting to add more bounce to their lives.

-Nepal, like Bhutan, is the same latitude as Florida, but it rises from the Terai, at about 100 feet above sea level, to Mount Everest, at 29,029 feet, in less than 100 miles.
-The best time to go often depends on what you want to do and where you want to go.
+Nepal is the same latitude as Florida, but it rises from the Terai, at about 100 feet above sea level, to Mount Everest, at 29,029 feet, in less than 100 miles.
+The best time to visit often depends on what you want to do and where you want to go.